SCOLIOSIS, SPINE, & REVISION SURGERY FOR OUR McKinney TX RESIDENTS

-PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM McKinney TX TO SEE OUR DOCTORS IN DALLAS & Plano, TX
+PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM McKinney TX TO SEE OUR DOCTORS IN DALLAS, Plano, & Frisco, TX

 Our specialty, Scoliosis Diagnosis, Treatment, and Care, helps McKinney TX residents and a small portion of the 12 million people worldwide who suffer from spine pain.
 Although many people possess some degree of curvature of the spine, most experience little or no discomfort.

 Adult Scoliosis is a curve of the spine.
 In most patients, no surgery is needed; however, in patients who have an excessive curve and it compromises breathing or walking, surgery can help correct those complications.
 Adult Scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain and a severe deformity.

 More often than not, children with scoliosis can be treated with a brace, but in cases where patients experience an increase in curvature and are in pain, surgery may be needed.
 For reasons unknown, girls are more prone to scoliosis in adolescence than boys.